48Club/bnb-48-inscription/README.md

 Indexer should correctly parse the data object according to data format instead of relying on a fixed piece of (hex) data, which means, spaces and breaks don't change a command, as well as the serialized sequence of key-value pairs.

-Another important thing is, value types defined in this document should be respect, filling in string (quoted by \") will be treated as invalid command.
+To maintain the compatibility of cross-platform, all tuples in data object should be a string, i.e. quoted by \".

 ## Command